Oluwakemi-moyin/Retail_Data/README.md

 ### Data Collected
 ---
 This data contains some key columns.
 1. Country/Region : The geographical area/city where the store operates.
+There are 36countries where the store has online customers.
 2. Quantity: The number of units sold per transaction.
-3. Unit Price: The price per unit item
+3. Unit Price: The price per unit item.
 4. Revenue: The total monetary value generated from each sale.
 Calculated as: Revenue = Unit Price*Quantity
 5. Trade date: The date/time period the sales were made.
 6. Description: The Products the Store sells.
+The store sells 3,862 Products.

 ### Project Objective